mousumi12/Multi-modal-Registration/README.md

 # Training
 python train.py
 ```
-Intermediate results and model checkpoint can be found in tmp and ckpt each
+Intermediate results and model checkpoint can be found in tmp and ckpt

 ```
 # Inference